Mitsubishi Xpander: Powertrain

 The Xpander is powered by a 1.5-litre 4A91 petrol engine.
 Transmission options include a 5-speed manual and 4-speed automatic.
 Since the 2021 facelift, some markets such as Indonesia and Thailand switched to a CVT replacing the 4-speed automatic.
 Many markets such as the Philippines, Vietnam, Malaysia, and Mexico retains the older 4-speed automatic gearbox.

 In February 2024, the Xpander HEV was introduced in Thailand.
 It adopts an in-house, newly developed hybrid electric system based on Mitsubishi Motors PHEV system, combining a 1.6-litre 4A92 Atkinson cycle engine with an electric motor, a lithium-ion battery with eCVT transaxle transmission.
-Rear disc brakes, an electric shifter, seven selectable driving modes and new suspension are also added.
+Rear disc brakes, an electric shifter, seven selectable driving modes and new suspension were also added.